 Dogs at Loch Lomond Shores

-We welcome well behaved dogs on leads to Loch Lomond Shores, and many of our shops allow you to take your pet in with you whilst you browse – however, each shop has its own guidelines, so please ask.
+We welcome well behaved dogs on leads to Loch Lomond Shores.
+Many of our shops will allow you to take your pet in with you whilst you browse – however, each shop has its own guidelines, so please ask.

 We are proud to be involved with the Trossachs Search & Rescue team and we hold a defibrillator on site.
 Thanks to the hard work of Trossachs SAR there is equipment all around Loch Lomond & the Trossachs National Park.
 Here is a link to their app to show the locations.